I started a 90 days on keto challenge on January 2, 2019 and now, three months later, the results and lessons are in.

 Like I was considering above, should I simply avoid going out with my friends so that I won’t drink alcohol?

-I don’t see a reason to at this point.
+I don’t see a reason at this point.
 I did the dirtiest, laziest keto for the past 90 days and I still managed to lose a significant amount of weight.
 This means that what I’m currently doing is working for me, cocktail Fridays and all.

 So while I’m not preaching a moderate diet of